JohnGDDR5/ResSwitch-Documentation/docs/intro.md

    * The *render resolution* is displayed in the resolution's *percent bar*
    * Custom Resolution Box is added to add Custom Resolution Buttons
    * Many functions to quickly switch Scene & Custom Resolution's X/Y resolutions
+   * Displays Aspect Ratios

 ####Context Sensitive Resolution Changing Buttons

-   * 1-click Buttons that set Scene Resolution to an Active Node or Selected Image's resolution
+   * Two 1-click Buttons that set Scene Resolution to an Active Node or Selected Image's resolution

 ####Custom Resolution Buttons

-   * Add Custom Resolution Buttons that are kept saved in the Blender file
+   * Add Custom Resolutions as Buttons that are kept saved in the Blender file
+   * Custom Resolution Buttons change the scene resolution *once clicked*
    * Easily Edit added Resolution Buttons by toggling Edit mode
    * Change Order of Resolution Buttons